nzetun/cyberockit/Proposal.md

 * Use two-factor authentication during irregular software upgrades or during the installation of new add-ons.
 * Use VLAN to separate devices from providing information to the wrong servers.
 * Enable IP ban: Bans IP address which tries to login with wrong password multiple times.
+* Data backups should be maintained so that business users are not so drastically impacted if data is lost or damaged.

 ## Team Motivation